Linguistic Semantics Lab (LiSLab)

 A list of publications (co-)authored by Elizabeth Coppock can be found on her personal website.

-Other research groups in linguistics at BU: The Phonetics, Acquisition & Multilingualism Lab (PAMLab), the BU-MIT-Simmons Prosody Lab, the Child Language Lab, and the Spanish in Boston project.
+Other research groups in linguistics at BU: SuLa lab, the Phonetics, Acquisition & Multilingualism Lab (PAMLab), the BU-MIT-Simmons Prosody Lab, the Child Language Lab, and the Spanish in Boston project.